microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

             User properties are expected to be unique *per user* and consistent over time regardless of the presence of a :term:`TenantId`.

-    UserFriendlyName
-        A **string** that is the name of the user.
-If blank, Office Online will use a placeholder string in some scenarios, or show no name at all.

     UserId
         A **string** value uniquely identifying the user currently accessing the file.